 A wider ban allows any infringement upon the ban, for good or otherwise, to be accessible to the public.
 If Denver's city council elects to repeal all or part of the ban, the general population would be able to react in an appropriate and timely manner.
 Lighter regulations do not provide such a signalling mechanism and could even be used to expand a facial recognition dragnet.

 The definition of “facial recognition surveillance” is any automated or semi-automated process that assists in identifying or verifying an individual, based on the physical characteristics of an individual’s face.
 There is no reason to believe that any reasonable body or person would, based on that definition, interpret more mundane video surveillance systems, like CCTV, as a form of facial recognition surveillance.

 The intent of the proposed ordinance is not to limit Denver’s ability to share legally-obtained evidence or identifying information with other law enforcement bodies.
 However, if that evidence comes from a source classified as a facial recognition surveillance system then it would not be exempt from the ordinance's prohibition.

 Yes.
 Obtaining social media facial data as part of a search warrant would not be restricted but using it towards securing an arrest or charging an individual with crimes would be prohibited.

 Personal home security devices would not be subject to this ordinance.
 However, municipal law enforcement agencies would only be able to utilize such data if it did not meet the definition of a facial recognition surveillance system.

 We need evangelists, petitioners, and, above all, signatures.
+The initiative is also accepting monetary contributions via PayPal to help pay for marketing materials and any petitioner/tabling fees for local events.
 Use the form below to identify how you wish to contribute.

 You still have the power to help.
 Click on the map below to see what's happening near you and learn how you can contribute.